-The COVID-19 infection presents a higher risk to pregnant women:
+COVID-19 infection presents a higher risk to pregnant women, leading to:

-- A higher chance of needing to be in an Intensive Care Unit - More likely to need a breathing machine called a ventilator - Higher risk for early (pre-term) birth - Higher death rates have occurred
+- A higher chance of needing to be in an Intensive Care Unit - More likely to need a breathing machine called a ventilator - A higher risk for early (pre-term) birth - · Higher death rates

-The COVID-19 vaccine will help prevent a large number of COVID-19 infections.
+The COVID-19 vaccine will help prevent or decrease the harm of COVID-19 infections.
 The COVID-19 vaccine will not give you the infection.